phantom/blocklist/README.md

 If you would like to submit a URL to be added to the Phantom Blocklist, please open up a PR to the `master` branch of the repository.
 The PR should add an entry to the **bottom** of the `blocklist.yaml` file in the same format as other entries before it.
 The URL should **NOT** contain any protocol information such as `https://...` simply adding the URL is sufficient.
 Ideally either the commit message or the PR description should contain a description of why you are requesting that the site should be blocklisted, especially if it's not a clear phishing site that someone could discern from a quick glance.

 In addition to the `url: ...` entry, any additional metadata can be added to a blocklist entry, such as a short `description: ...` of why the site should be blocklisted or the name of the person/organization that is requesting the site be blocklisted.

+## Adding subdomains
+If you want to add a subdomain for a domain whose base url is non-malicious, follow these steps.
+For example, `github.io` is non-malicious, but `malicious.github.io` is a phishing website.

+1) Check if the base domain is already in the `whitelist.yaml` file.
+If not, add the base non-malicious domain to the `whitelist.yaml` file, including a wildcard `*` subdomain.
+For example, add `*.github.io`.
+This signals to the blocklist that `github.io` holds non-malicious subdomains, but may also include malicious subdomains as well.

+_Important: Be sure to include the `*` subdomain else the malicious subdomains in the blocklist won't get picked up by the blocklist_.

+2) Add the malicious subdomain to the `blocklist.yaml` file, including the entire subdomain.
+For example, add `malicious.github.io` to the blocklist file.